 Government compliance in Spain

-For further information in English, go to the Agencia Tributaria, click on "No residents", then "Vat on e-Services".Why is Spain a good choice for e-commerce companies?
+For further information in English, go to the Agencia Tributaria, then search "Non resident taxation".Why is Spain a good choice for e-commerce companies?
 If you are an e-commerce company, Spain is a good location for your headquarters.
 Spain has one of the most developed online filing systems in Europe.

 Our firm is expert on the application of the laws for e-commerce (Nuevo Capítulo VIII del Título IX de la Ley 37/1992, de 28 de Diciembre del Impuesto sobre el Valor Añadido, incorporado por el artículo Veinticuatro de la Ley 53/2002, de 30 de diciembre, de Medidas Fiscales, Administrativas y del Orden Social.)